 - generally assumes an advisory role in the design, installation and operation of control procedures.
 Established controls are reviewed periodically in order to assess their continued effectiveness and application; - is fundamentally concerned with the evaluation of the Group's management of risk.
-Its role in this respect is to provide assurance to management that key risks are effectively being taken into consideration by the Group's Risk Management Framework.
-In providing assurance on risk, the Internal Auditor ensures that the latter's activities are in line with the IIA position papers (as at January 2009) on Enterprise-Wide Risk Management; - reports diverging points of view with management and instances in which a request for access or response is not granted or provided in a reasonable time, format and manner to Senior Management and the Audit Committee; - holds data and information obtained during the course of its audit activities with due care and the appropriate level of confidentiality.
+Its role in this respect is to provide assurance to management that key risks are effectively being taken into consideration by the Group's Risk Management Framework; - reports diverging points of view with management and instances in which a request for access or response is not granted or provided in a reasonable time, format and manner to Senior Management and the Audit Committee; - holds data and information obtained during the course of its audit activities with due care and the appropriate level of confidentiality.
 The Group Internal Auditor has the authority to grant, limit and restrict access to work papers and records; - does not: - perform any operational duties for the organisation or its affiliates, and/or - initiate or approve accounting transactions external to the Internal Audit Function. - co-ordinates the work with other internal functions and third parties that provide assurance on controls as a result of their activities.
 Generally, this includes the risk management and compliance functions within the Group and the external auditors and regulator/s as external parties.